bocoup/blocks-capacity-planner/CONTRIBUTING.md

 Following this convention helps use respond to high-priority issues quickly, and it makes it easier to schedule more substantial releases.

+## Conduct

+All contributors are expected to adhere to the project's code of conduct, available in the file named `CODE_OF_CONDUCT.md`.